benimadhav188/EmpolyeeBurnoutAnalysis/README.md

 <p>
   To replicate the analysis: Clone the repository:

-bash Copy code git clone https://github.com/benimadhav188/EmpolyeeBurnoutAnalysis.git
+Bash Copy code git clone https://github.com/benimadhav188/EmpolyeeBurnoutAnalysis.git

 Install the required packages: requirement.txt

 Ensure you have the necessary Python packages installed.
 You can use pip to install them:

-bash Copy code pip install -r requirements.txt Note: The requirements.txt file should list all dependencies.
+Bash Copy code pip install -r requirements.txt Note: The requirements.txt file should list all dependencies.
 If it's not present, you may need to manually install packages such as pandas, numpy, scikit-learn, and matplotlib.

 Open the Jupyter Notebook: